Key Facts

 Texas Department of Public Safety and smaller agencies near Randolph AFB maintain open communications.

-When police departments propose encryption, they often frame it as an either/or choice: either we encrypt and criminals cannot listen, or we stay open and officer safety suffers.
-San Antonio demolishes this false dilemma.
+When police departments propose encryption, they typically frame it as a binary: either encrypt and lock out criminals, or stay open and put officers at risk.
+San Antonio has run a third option for 30 years without incident.

-The general public, including potential criminals, cannot monitor SAPD radio traffic.
-Tactical operations remain confidential.
+The general public, including potential criminal listeners, cannot monitor SAPD radio traffic.
+Tactical operations remain closed to outside listeners.

 San Antonio is "a good example of law enforcement encrypting communications while still allowing stakeholders who rely on scanners to access information."